Monastic community of Mount Athos: Contemporary times

 A 2003 resolution of the European Parliament requested the lifting of the ban on women and girls for violating "the universally recognised principle of gender equality".

-On 26 May 2008, five Moldovans illegally entered Greece by way of Turkey, ending up in the monastic community.
+On 26 May 2008, five Moldovans illegally entered Greece by way of Turkey, ending up in Athos.
 Four of these migrants were women.
 The monks forgave them for trespassing and informed them that the area was forbidden to females.

 In 2008 a group of Greek women contravened the 1,000-year ban on females on the mount during a protest after five monasteries laid claim to 20000 acre of land on the nearby Chalkidiki peninsula.
 About ten women jumped over the border fence and spent about 20 minutes on the monastery territory, being joined by Greek MP Litsa Ammanatidou-Paschalidou.

-In 2018, the monastic community became an issue in Greece-Russia relations when the Greek government denied entry to Russian clerics headed for the monastic community.
-The media reported allegations that the Russian Federation was using the monastic community as a base for intelligence operations in Greece.
-In October 2018, the Moscow Patriarchate broke communion with the Ecumenical Patriarchate and banned its adherents from visiting sites controlled by Patriarch Bartholomew I of Constantinople, including the monastic community, in retaliation for his decision to grant autocephaly to the Orthodox Church of Ukraine.
+In 2018, Athos became an issue in Greece-Russia relations when the Greek government denied entry to Russian clerics headed there.
+The media reported allegations that the Russian Federation was using Athos as a base for intelligence operations in Greece.
+In October 2018, the Moscow Patriarchate broke communion with the Ecumenical Patriarchate and banned its adherents from visiting sites controlled by Patriarch Bartholomew I of Constantinople, including Athos, in retaliation for his decision to grant autocephaly to the Orthodox Church of Ukraine.

 In the context of the Russian invasion of Ukraine and related sanctions, in 2022 the money-laundering authority of Greece launched an investigation into the suspicious transfer of large funds from Russia to Russia-friendly monasteries and monks at Mount Athos.
 Several senior Russian officials had visited Mount Athos in the preceding months.

 Monastic life

-Period of acme after 1970
+Post-1970 peak

 After reaching a low point of just 1,145 mainly elderly monks in 1971, the monasteries have been undergoing a steady and sustained renewal.
 By the year 2000, the monastic population had reached 1,610, with all 20 monasteries and their associated sketes receiving an infusion of mainly young, well-educated monks.
 In 2009, the population stood at nearly 2,000.
 Many younger monks possess university education and advanced skills that allow them to work on the cataloging and restoration of the Mountain's vast repository of manuscripts, vestments, icons, liturgical objects and other works of art, most of which remain unknown to the public because of their sheer volume.
 Projected to take several decades to complete, this restorative and archival work is funded by UNESCO and the EU, and aided by many academic institutions.